Performance and Termination Decisions Under the FMLA and ADA

 Avoiding Retaliation Claims and Litigation When Disciplining or Discharging Employees on Protected Leave

 Recording of a 90-minute CLE webinar with Q&A

-- Brief overview of federal and state leave protection laws
+- Briefing on federal and state leave protection laws

 - Documentation best practices

 The panel will review these and other relevant issues: